Colorado Republicans Introduce Air Tanker Amendment In House Farm Bill

 As Jeremy Bernfeld writes for Harvest Public Media: "In the end Thursday, House leaders couldn’t cobble together enough votes, especially with many fiscally conservative Republicans opposing the bill."
 You can read more on the vote for the Farm Bill at Harvest Public Media.

 Our original post continues:

 The amendment [.pdf] introduced by Representatives Scott Tipton, Doug Lamborn, Mike Coffman, and Cory Gardner will allow the Forest Service to lease new air tankers for fighting wildfires.
 According to a statement released by Congressman Tipton, only decommissioned military tankers can be leased.
-With those in such limited supply the USFS fleet has dropped from more than 40 tankers in the early 2000’s to just nine.
+With those in such limited supply the

 “Air tankers are critical for combatting [sic] the devastating wildfires that have ravaged Colorado and Western States over the past decade.
 This amendment will provide the Forest Service with needed flexibility to upgrade its fleet and have access to the tools necessary to suppress wildfires and limit destruction,” Tipton said.